-Troubled Northern rail in 'freefall'
+More trains hit by timetable 'shambles'

 "Ministers seems oblivious to the scale of this chaos and the impact this is having on people's jobs and social lives on a daily basis," he said.

-Mr Burnham and Liverpool City Region Mayor Steve Rotheram have called for Northern to lose the franchise if things do not approve.
+Mr Burnham and Liverpool City Region Mayor Steve Rotheram have called for Northern to lose the franchise if things do not improve.

+Mr Burnham has also accused Transport Secretary Chris Grayling of being "asleep at the wheel".

-Transport Secretary Chris Grayling previously said improving Northern's train services are the Department for Transport's "number one performance priority".
+Mr Grayling previously said improving Northern's train services is the Department for Transport's "number one performance priority".

 Northern said it has agreed actions with the DfT and is working on a plan to "stabilise" services.